Table of Contents Next Previous

 Local Bankr.
 R. 1006-1

-(c) Filing fees associated with motions, applications, complaints, or any pleading that requires a filing fee as prescribed by the Judicial Conference, must be paid at the time the motion, application, complaint, or other pleading is filed.
-The failure to pay the required filing fee associated with motions, applications, complaints, or other pleadings will result in no action being taken by the Court on the motion, application, complaint, or other pleading.
+- Filing fees associated with motions, applications, complaints, or any pleading that requires a filing fee as prescribed by the Judicial Conference, must be paid at the time the motion, application, complaint, or other pleading is filed.
+The failure to pay the required filing fee associated with motions, applications, complaints, or other pleadings may result in no action being taken by the Court on the motion, application, complaint, or other pleading.